 Stay up to date with all the news from our team.

-The Learning Environments News feed is a great place to look for any of the latest updates and communications from the team.
+The Connected Learning News feed is a great place to look for any of the latest updates and communications from the team.

 Keep up to date with training opportunities and updates to VU Collaborate in our regular posts.
 We also offer helpful hints and tips about the technical aspects of using VU Collaborate which are tailored for staff.
-Out posts are planned to respond directly to the most common questions and inquiries we get at each point of the semester.
+Posts are planned to respond directly to the most common questions and inquiries we get at each point of the study period.

-To subscribe to the News and get our weekly posts straight to your inbox, simply hit ‘Subscribe to ths Category' and enter your details.
+To subscribe to the News and get posts straight to your inbox, simply hit ‘Subscribe to ths Category' and enter your details.

 Victoria University utilises the Echo360 Active Learning Platform (ALP) for video creation, storage and editing, lecture recordings and interactive presentations.